Who knew you had the option of choosing what material your bath will be made of?

 This material is very durable and due to being lighter weight than a solid stone bath they are easier to transport and install.

 Are you aware that most stone baths weigh in excess of 100kgs?!
 They’re extremely heavy, so unless your house is (professionally) approved to hold this weight you should consider a different option.

 However, should you have the budget and the necessary structural support in your house then having a natural stone bath will provide an amazing feature piece.

 Real stone can not be moulded like stone composite, so your bath tub will have seams that will need to be sealed.
 Over time these seals can start to leak and discolour but these issues can easily be rectified.

-A stone bath can absorb up to 50% of the heat from the water, so topping up to keep warm will be necessary.
+A stone bath can absorb up to 50% of the heat from the water, so you will need to top up to keep warm.

 Yes, there are other options with materials such as concrete, corian and timber being used for the manufacturing of baths.
 Each material brings with them different styles and designs to suit their form.

 So, what material will your bath be made of?
 At the end of the day, whatever your decision, your final choice should be based on you needs, budget and bathroom style.